joshestein/arghus/README.md

 When you setup an online account, you sometimes have to answer questions like "What is your mother's maiden name?" etc. This is for self-verification.
-My approach is for two-person verification, but relies on a bsimilar principle of both knowing certain truths ahead-of-time.
+My approach is for two-person verification, but relies on a similar principle of knowing certain truths ahead-of-time.

 ## Technical breakdown

-There are two versions: one running 'properly', that you can actually call.
+There are two versions: one running 'properly', that you can actually call:

++15187223932
-+15187223932 or +447450307731.
+or
++447450307731

 Go on then.

 The other runs locally, using your computer mic.
-You have to download the repo and install dependencies etc; maybe you want to do that?
+You have to download the repo and install dependencies etc.; maybe you want to do that?

 ### Part 1 - Firewall